alttch/gmg/README.md

 ### Setting user as the maintainer

-Maintainers can write to the main branch, for others it is forbidden.
+Maintainers can write to protected branches, for others it is forbidden.

 ```
 gmg maintainer set bob test